TTC Domains: Results

 \subsection{Top-two condition}

-Our key richness condition on preference domains requires that within any subset of objects, if two objects can each be most-preferred, they can also be ranked top two (in both possible orders).
+We now introduce our richness condition on preference domains.
+We first define the condition within a fixed subset of objects.
+A domain satisfies the top-two condition within $O'\subset O$ if any two objects that can be ranked first within $O'$ can also be ranked as the top two within $O'$, in both possible orders.